cthomas10101010/windows-trojan/readme.md

 ### Key Features
 - **Stealth Execution**: Runs as a hidden process.
 - **Anti-Analysis**: Checks for debuggers, sandboxes, and virtual machines to avoid detection.
-- **Persistence**: Ensures the malware is executed during system startup.
+- **Persistence**: Ensures the malware is executed during system startup
 - **Reverse Shell**: Establishes a reverse shell connection to a specified C2 server.
+- **Self Destruct**: Deletes itself after a predetermined number of reboots

 ## File Structure
 ```